TrustworthyComputing/Security_Challenge_2025/Hints.md

-This is a hints page.
+# Scoring

+Solving each of the six challenges will be worth up to 100 points.
+Several challenges will give partial credit for partial solutions.
+The report must be detailed enough to show that you solved the challenge.

+Each challenge offers up to a 10-point "hint" bonus for solving it without assistance.
+Requesting hints will gradually reduce the available bonus.

+The final report will be worth an additional 100 points based on writing quality and the ingenuity of your solutions.
+The report should include a description of your setup and tools that you used, a brief overview of the challenges, and a detailed account of how you solved the challenges.
+The report is expected to provide details on all challenges, including the challenge flags, sample inputs used to get the flag, and relevant screenshots.

+# Hints
 Email <tsoutsos@udel.edu> to request a hint.
 We are also able to answer more specific questions.

-Note that each challenge comes with a 20% bonus for solving without hints.
-The first hint will reduce this bonus to 10%, and further hints will continue to reduce the bonus.

 ## Bluebox
 1. What do the beeps mean?